marlonrochaeng/customer-data-api-java-automation/tests.md

 - Having an expiration time agreed with the security team, generate a new token, wait for this time + 1s and try to use it in the endpoint
 - The token should not be accepted anymore and the application should request a new one
 - <span style="color:red;">BUG: The token is not expiring.</span>
+- Priority: high - security tokens need to expire with time, or a malicious person can save the token and use it later

 ### 2. Test token expiration when new tokens are created
 - Having a valid token, create a new one for the same client and try to use it in the endpoint
 - The token should not be accepted anymore and the application should request a new one
 - <span style="color:red;">BUG: The token is not expiring.</span>
+- Priority: high - security tokens need to expire when new tokens are created, or a malicious person can save the token and use it later

 ### 3. Test that token generated for the client1 is not accepted to update client2 consent permissions
 - Having a valid token for client1, create a consent permissions for ACCOUNTS_READ
 - Having a valid token for client2, try to update the consent permission
 - The client2 token should not be accepted on clients1 operations
 - <span style="color:red;">BUG: The token from client2 is being accepted.</span>
+- Priority: high - if this is a real wanted behavior, I may have misunderstood the intention